commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 ##### Function Name: GRAPH_init

-Signature: void GRAPH_init();
+Signature: void GRAPH_init(word vectors: r0);
-Purpose: Enter and initialize graphics mode
+Purpose: Activate framebuffer driver, enter and initialize graphics mode

-**Description**: This call switches the video hardware into graphics mode, sets the window to full screen, initializes the colors and activates the system font.
+**Description**: This call activates the framebuffer driver whose vector table is passed in r0.
+If r0 is 0, the default driver is activated.
+It then switches the video hardware into graphics mode, sets the window to full screen, initializes the colors and activates the system font.

 ##### Function Name: GRAPH_clear